-- 2.1 A student with outstanding obligations to the University or who is the subject of an allegation of a breach of student conduct shall be assessed in the normal way.
+APPH1.2.1 A student with outstanding obligations to the University or who is the subject of an allegation of a breach of the student conduct policy shall be assessed in the normal way.
 The examining board will not be informed of their status until after the deliberative process is complete.
-The examining board's decision shall then appear on the results list but with an indication that any award for which the student is eligible shall not be conferred until outstanding obligations or allegations have been discharged. - 2.2 If the outstanding obligation is not discharged or the allegation of a breach of student conduct has not been concluded before the next point of re-registration or enrolment, the student will be not normally be permitted to re-register for the same or any other programme or award, or to enrol for any module or other study.
+The examining board's decision shall then appear on the results list but with an indication that any award for which the student is eligible shall not be conferred until outstanding obligations or allegations have been discharged.

+APPH1.2.2 If the outstanding obligation is not discharged or the allegation of a breach of the student conduct policy has not been concluded before the next point of re-registration or enrolment, the student will be not normally be permitted to re-register for the same or any other programme or award, or to enrol for any module or other study.
 However, the University may permit re-registration or re-enrolment where the outstanding obligation is a debt at or below a sum to be determined by the Vice-Chancellor or their nominee.